 These are wrapped pendants attached to a hand made chain.
-The chain usually contains crystals that either match the pendant or is sympathetic to it in colour or style.
+Each link in the chain is unique in it's design to that necklace and is made from crystals that either match the pendant or is sympathetic to it in colour or style.
 All the links are handmade from bronze and copper wire and can include love knots, bones, spirals, focus beads, crystals and other metal alloy adornments.
-The chains have a large hook and eye clasp for ease of use.
-I also have a spiral bail which allows the wearer to remove a particular crystal and change it for another.

 This is my Nordic range.
 The wrapping around the crystal and the wire used in the necklace is textured and flattened slightly giving a more chunky feel.
 Also, each pendant has either the word Healing or Protection stamped into the wrapping in the Elder Futhark runic script.